RinChanNOWWW/RinChanNOWWW/README.md

 - I'm a cloud native data warehouse developer at Tencent Cloud (using C++).
 - I used to use Rust to build a cloud native data warehouse at @datafuselabs.
 - I used to write Golang at Bytedance and Tencent.
-- I mainly write Rust, C++ and Python codes.
+- I mainly write C++ and Python codes.
 - I write codes in VSCode.
-- I like playing music games (or rhythm games, 音楽ゲーム, 音ゲー...).
-I'm now obsessed with SOUND VOLTEX and maimai DX and Project DIVA (FT series).
+- I love playing maimai and CHUNITHM.

 ## Playing and working on